CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

 ## Approval of Price Changes

-Once editing is complete and the document is ready—meaning the data is finalized and can be sent to SAP Business One—click the "Confirm New Prices" button.
+Once editing is complete and the document is ready - meaning the data is finalized and can be sent to SAP Business One - click the "Confirm New Prices" button.

     ![Price Approval](./media/price-approval.png)